CodeYourFuture/git-workshop/3-checkout.md

 More questions:

-❓ Q: How many lines are there in the `quotes.test.js`?
+❓ How many lines are there in the `quotes.test.js`?

 🏃 Invoke the test suite in this file using the test script provided in the `package.json`

-❓ Q: What warning(s) do you see?
+❓ What warning(s) do you see?

 Can you fix the warnings? **harder